zabaldwin/zabaldwin.github.io/_pages/about.md

 " alt="Photo" style="width: 250px;"/>
 </p>

 Starting in 2018, I was granted the opportunity to become a research assistant for Dr. [Ken Livingston](http://nuclear.gla.ac.uk/infoWrapper.php?surname=Livingston) at the [University of Glasgow](https://www.gla.ac.uk/).
-I worked on machine learning techniques and simulations while in Scotland, for the development of a compact pair polarimeter and spectrometer for use in future hadron physics experiments.
+I worked on machine learning techniques and simulations while in Scotland for the development of a compact pair polarimeter and spectrometer for use in future hadron physics experiments.